Short answer: 1 May 2026.

 Landlords have been asking: “What if I need my property back to sell or live in?”

-The Bill addresses this directly.
+The Act addresses this directly.

 Here’s what it introduces: